ubports/calculator-app/README-Developers.md

 Debugging
 =========

-GDB allows one to see what is going on `inside' another program while it executes, or what another program was doing at the moment it crashed.
+GDB allows one to see what is going on `inside` another program while it executes, or what another program was doing at the moment it crashed.
 It is a pretty niffty tool which allows you to get the crash log that can help a developer pin point the cause of the crash.
 Before reproducing crash it is good to create symbols table for gdb, by using command: